We are still here to help

 People who are more at risk

-In addition, the uncertainty of the situation in general may mean people will not come forward as readily as they would have done before the restrictions on movement were imposed.
+In addition, the uncertainty of the situation in general may mean people will not come forward as readily as they would have done before the restrictions were imposed.
 There have already been increases in calls to domestic abuse services.
 The following people may be more at risk:

 - Children and young people